-In December, radio operator Irwin Smith departs and Clyde Williams arrives from Wellington Radio ZLW.
+In December, radio operator Irwin Smith departed and Clyde Williams arrived from Wellington Radio ZLW.

 [Read Clyde’s account of life in the Chatham Islands]

 In April, radio operator Clyde Williams left ZLC and returned to Wellington Radio ZLW.

 1965: Telephone terminal with privacy system installed.

 Until 1965, maintenance and repairs at Chatham Islands Radio were carried out by the Christchurch Radio Depot or, in emergencies, by the resident Superintendent of the station.